 A Simple Solution in a Complicated World

-In my opinion, there’s not a complicated magic formula to engage teams and encourage them to work collaboratively together, and with this in mind I’m looking to my beloved Jonathan Creek to draw inspiration from this month!
+In my opinion, there’s not a complicated magic formula to engage teams and encourage them to work collaboratively together, and with this in mind I’m looking to my beloved Jonathan Creek to draw inspiration from!
+Looking for new and innovative team building solutions can be tricky, but let’s see how the duffle coat wearing master can help.

 What’s the appeal?